 When troubleshooting, continue to select "View" for more details, including error logs (click on the icons at right):

-It's easy to collaborate and share by sharing the project workspace that contains all the data, tools and analysis work done.
+To collaborate, you can "share" the project workspace that contains all the data, tools and analysis work done.
 Workspace owners control how much access collaborators have to the resources, including funding, by assigning roles with different permission levels.

 Building workspaces using the Terra Library